Understanding Fly Reel Drag Systems

 What is a drag on a fly reel

 Drag is the fly fishing term for brakes.
-The drag on a reel basically creates some resistance through friction against the rotation of the spool of the fly fishing reel which in turn makes it hard to pull the fly line off the reel.
+The drag on a reel creates some resistance through friction against the rotation of the spool of the fly fishing reel, making it hard to pull the fly line off the reel.

 The resistance to the spool’s rotation is the drag system.
-It’s the one part of your setup that is going to slow fish down and allow you to control them during a fight.
-Your fly rod pretty much does nothing when a fish is pulling line, it’s all about the drag system.
+It’s the one part of your setup that will slow fish down and allow you to control them during a fight.
+Your fly rod does nothing when a fish pulls a line; it’s all about the drag system.

 What are the different types of drag systems?

-There are two different types of drag systems you’re likely to come across when looking at fly reels and they are very different, and for different situations.
-You can either find fly reels with a disc drag system or fly reels with a click and pawl drag system, also known as spring and pawl
+There are two different types of drag systems you’re likely to come across when looking at fly reels, and they are very different for various situations.
+You can find fly reels with a disc drag system or fly reels with a click and pawl drag system, also known as spring and pawl.

 How does a click and pawl system work

-Click and pawl, or spring and pawl drags work by using a toothed gear that sits on the spool of the fly reel.
-There is then a pawl, which is a triangular piece of metal that is spring-loaded, that sticks into the teeth of the gear.
-When the fly line is pulled off the fly reel, the spool and gear spin and the pawl slows the spool down creating some drag and making a sound.
+Click and pawl, or spring and pawl drag work by using a toothed gear that sits on the spool of the fly reel.
+There is then a pawl, a triangular piece of metal that is spring-loaded and sticks into the teeth of the gear.
+When the fly line is pulled off the fly reel, the spool and gear spin, and the pawl slows the spool down, creating some drag and making a sound.

 Can you adjust the drag on click and pawl fly reels?

-Yes, most click and pawl fly reels have a drag knob that allows anglers to increase or decrease the drag setting but not by much.
-It does create enough pressure to be higher than free spool you can pull line off the fly reel to cast without getting a tangle and let a fish run.
+Yes, most click and pawl fly reels have a drag knob that allows anglers to increase or decrease the drag setting, but not by much.
+It does create enough pressure to be higher than the free spool.
+You can pull the line off the fly reel to cast without getting a tangle and letting a fish run.

-To increase the drag, anglers can use palm the reel with their hands to add more pressure as needs be when fighting a big fish, but it won’t be very smooth and with one wrong slip you might break your leader or tippet.
+To increase the drag, anglers can palm the reel with their hands to add more pressure when fighting a big fish, but it won’t be very smooth, and with one wrong slip, you might break your leader or tippet.

 What species should you use click and pawl fly reels for?